doublesmokedbaconandpie/Personal-Website/README.md

-# My Personal Website
+# NOTE:

-Hi everybody!
-This is a personal website that I've created as a personal website portfolio.
-I won't say much more, but if you want to check out the final result, you can use this [link](https://personal-website-chi-henna.vercel.app).
+This repo is deprecated.
+The new site can be found [here](https://github.com/knguy22/personal-website).